Representing Tucson Businesses in Complex Chapter 11 Bankruptcy Filings

 Chapter 11 Bankruptcy Overview

-A Chapter 11 bankruptcy, sometimes called business reorganization or business restructuring, is primarily designed to help struggling businesses reorganize their financial affairs to be able to continue operating.
-A Chapter 11 bankruptcy may also be used by individuals who do not operate a business, but a Chapter 11 is only advisable for such individuals if their debts are too high to qualify them for Chapter 13 bankruptcy, and they do not qualify for or for other reasons cannot file for Chapter 7 bankruptcy.
+A Chapter 11 bankruptcy – sometimes called business reorganization or business restructuring – is primarily designed to help struggling businesses reorganize their financial affairs to be able to continue operating.
+A Chapter 11 bankruptcy may also be used by individuals who do not operate a business, but a Chapter 11 is only advisable for such individuals if their debts are too high to qualify them for Chapter 13 bankruptcy, and they do not qualify for or, for other reasons, cannot file for Chapter 7 bankruptcy.
 It is rare for consumers to file a Chapter 11 case unless they have extenuating circumstances, so this kind of case is most commonly associated with corporate bankruptcy.

-One of the policies underlying Chapter 11 bankruptcy is that it is better to enable a business to continue operating, as opposed to simply liquidating, because this preserves the going concern value of the business, and in addition preserves jobs and avoids the other detrimental effects on the local community that usually result from the dissolution of a business.
-As a result, a Chapter 11 bankruptcy offers many options and significant flexibility to a business debtor that are not available outside of bankruptcy.
+One of the policies underlying Chapter 11 bankruptcy is that it is better to enable a business to continue operating instead of simply liquidating, as this preserves the going concern value of the business.
+In addition, it preserves jobs and avoids the other detrimental effects on the local community that usually result from the dissolution of a business.
+As a result, Chapter 11 bankruptcy offers many options and significant flexibility to a business debtor that are not available outside of bankruptcy.

 Chapter 11 Bankruptcy Benefits

 In addition to the automatic stay, which prevents most creditors from taking any collection action against the debtor, a Chapter 11 bankruptcy enables the debtor business to:

 - Eliminate or in other ways modify unsecured debt